nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Remove a tag from a specified food item in your fridge.

 Format: `untag INDEX n/TAG NAME`
-* Remove `Tag Name` from the food item with index `Index`
+* Remove `TAG NAME` from the food item with index `INDEX`.
+* `TAG NAME` must be an existing tag of the selected food item.
-* Only one tag can be from a food item per command
+* Only one tag can be removed from a food item per command.
-* Index refers to any number on the food item list and must be a positive number, i.e., 1, 2, 3, 4, …
+* `INDEX` refers to any number on the food item list and must be a positive number, i.e., 1, 2, 3, 4, …

 Example:
 `untag 2 n/Stir Fry` returns